 Everyone wants their content to rank at the top of Google searches.
 But so few people can do it.
 Marketers all say that it’s all about keyword research and picking keywords with high search traffic and low competition.
-But you’ve probably done that and still don’t write content that ranks.
-Why?
+But you’ve probably don’t know how to write content that ranks.
 Your content is stuffed with keywords, your topic is exactly the same as other articles that rank and it’s not interesting or fun to read.

 It’s actually simple to write content that ranks.
 Stop overthinking it.
 Get back to basics.
-Here how you write content that ranks.
+Here is how to write content that ranks.
 It’s just like writing a winning essay when you were in school.

 I know this is work.
 It’s not like copying other people’s articles and changing the words around a little.
 But it’s worth it.
-It gets first page and sometimes even number one Google rank for the articles I write for myself, my company and my clients.
+It gets the first page and sometimes even the number one Google rank for the articles I write for myself, my company, and my clients.
 Try it.
-And if you need help with anything at all, email me at email@example.com or check out some of the services we offer.
+And if you need help with anything at all, email me at email@example.com or check out some of the content writing services that we offer.